 People who were born with the full ability to hear depend on this sense to live life.
 There are some people who take on jobs that put the ability to hear at risk.
 Unfortunately, this sometimes comes down to a decision about which is more important — financial support or being able to hear.

 When you work at a job that comes with a risk of occupational hearing loss, there are usually safety procedures to follow to reduce this risk.
-The safety procedures aren’t always effective, so some workers might end up with substantial hearing loss.
+The safety procedures aren’t always effective, so some workers might end up with a substantial hearing loss.

 Almost any job that requires you to work around considerable noise can lead to some hearing difficulties.
 There are five industries that are commonly associated with hearing loss.
 These include the construction, manufacturing, agriculture, military and entertainment industries.